-Education policy delivery through curricula is certainly out-of-favour nowadays, being complemented by technologies of measurement and data processing that promise greater knowledge of actual student achievement.
+Education policy delivery through curricula is certainly out-of-favour nowadays, being rivalled in importance by technologies of measurement and data processing that promise greater knowledge of actual student achievement.
 Standardised achievement tests shift the balance between educational administrators and frontline teachers – especially when test results are coupled with sanctions and rewards.
 How does this impact teachers’ discretion to flexibly adapt to what is passed down the hierarchy to their local circumstances?
-If teachers lose (some) of their discretionary space, when would that be desirable?
+If teachers lose (some of) their discretionary space, would that be desirable?

 Teachers enjoy some autonomy due to the limited observability of their work (see also Merton, 1957).
 But what happens if social problems become increasingly operationalised and prescribed as targets that are in turn measured against specific indicators (see also Hopmann, 2008)?
 How does this affect teachers and their work?

-For Quality Education and Professional Teachers argues David Edwards as General Secretary of the teacher union Education International in the third contribution.
+David Edwards, General Secretary of the teacher union Education International argues for Quality Education and Professional Teachers in the third contribution.
 He stresses the importance of the personal teacher-student relationship for quality education.